cloudmesh-community/book/chapters/prg/python/fingerprint/fingerprint.md

 For this work we will use the following algorithms:

 -   MINDTCT: The NIST minutiae detector, which automatically locates and records ridge ending and bifurcations in a fingerprint image.
     (<http://www.nist.gov/itl/iad/ig/nbis.cfm>)
--   BOZORTH3: A NIST fingerprint matching algorithm, which is a minutiae based fingerprint-matching algorithm.
-It can do both one-to- one and one-to- many matching operations.
+-   BOZORTH3: A NIST fingerprint matching algorithm, which is a minutiae-based fingerprint-matching algorithm.
+It can do both one-to-one and one-to-many matching operations.
     (<http://www.nist.gov/itl/iad/ig/nbis.cfm>)

 In order to follow along, you must have the NBIS tools which provide